Skip to main content

 • extremely cold water for a long time

-• or effective heat transfer for a shorter time
+• effective heat transfer to achieve 2-minute cold plunge benefits in a shorter time

 We chose the second approach.